aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/decrypt-structure.md

 - The decryption algorithm used is the
   [encryption algorithm](../../private-aws-encryption-sdk-dafny-staging/aws-encryption-sdk-specification/framework/algorithm-suites.md#algorithm-suites-encryption-settings)
   indicated in the algorithm suite.
-- The AAD is the [canonical path](./header.md#canonical-path) for this Terminal Data
+- The AAD is the [canonical path](./header.md#canonical-path) for this Terminal Data.
 - The Cipherkey and Nonce are as calculate [above](#calculate-cipherkey-and-nonce).
 - The ciphertext is the deserialized Encrypted Terminal Value.